Contrastive independent component analysis: Practicalities and interpretation of cICA

 \subsection{Choosing the ranks}

-When computing the tensor decompositions in cICA, a key step is to determine the ranks $r$ and $\ell$.
-To choose the ranks, we can use the flattenings of the cumulants, the matrices $\Mat ( \kappa_4(\bx)), \Mat ( \kappa_4(\by)) \in \RR^{p^2 \times p^2}$.
-If the expressions for the cumulant tensors $\kappa_4(\bx)$ and $\kappa_4(\by)$ in~\eqref{eqn:tensor_decomp} hold exactly, and if $r + \ell\leq {p+1\choose 2}$ and the vectors $\fa_i,\fb_j$ are generic, then
+When computing the tensor decompositions in cICA, a key step is to determine the ranks $r$ and~$\ell$.
+To choose the ranks, we can use the flattenings of the cumulants, the matrices $\Mat ( \kappa_4(\bx)), \Mat ( \kappa_4(\by)) \in \RR^{p^2 \times p^2}.$ If the expressions for the cumulant tensors $\kappa_4(\bx)$ and $\kappa_4(\by)$ in~\eqref{eqn:tensor_decomp} hold exactly, and if $r + \ell\leq {p+1\choose 2}$ and the vectors $\fa_i,\fb_j$ are generic, then

-For non-exact cumluants, such as sample cumulants, we do not work with the exact ranks of the flattening matrices, but instead examine plots of the eigenvalues in descending magnitude (see e.g. Figure \ref{fig:mnist_r_l}) to choose an appropriate cut-off.
-We choose $r$ such that the decrease of the eigenvalue plot of $\mathrm{Mat}(\kappa_4(\by))$ slows down, choose $q$ such that the decrease of the eigenvalue plot of $\mathrm{Mat}(\kappa_4(\bx))$ slows down, and calculate $\ell = q - r$.
-General cICA has hyperparameters $r$ and $\ell$; proportional cICA has one hyperparameter $\ell$.
+For non-exact cumulants, such as sample cumulants, we do not work with the exact ranks of the flattening matrices, but instead examine plots of the eigenvalues in descending magnitude (see Appendix) to choose an appropriate cut-off.
+We choose~$r$ such that the decrease of the eigenvalue plot of $\mathrm{Mat}(\kappa_4(\by))$ slows down, choose $q$ such that the decrease of the eigenvalue plot of $\mathrm{Mat}(\kappa_4(\bx))$ slows down, and calculate $\ell = q - r$.
+The algorithm cICA has hyperparameters $r$ and $\ell$; proportional cICA has one hyperparameter $\ell$.

-We discuss how the results may be affected by an incorrect choice of $r$ and $\ell$ and justify our proposed way to order the foreground patterns $\fb_1, \ldots, \fb_\ell$ by importance in~\eqref{eqn:kb}.